The Sweet Dove Died: Synopsis

 Leonora Eyre, an attractive and elegant, but essentially selfish, middle-aged woman, becomes friendly with antique dealer Humphrey Boyce and his nephew James.
 Both men are attracted to Leonora, but Leonora prefers the young, good-looking James to the more "suitable" Humphrey.
 While James is away on a buying trip, Leonora discovers to her annoyance that he has been seeing Phoebe, a girl of his own age.
 Leonora makes use of Humphrey to humiliate Phoebe, and turns out a sitting tenant in order that James can take up a flat in her own house.
 She does this in an apparent attempt to control his life.
-While abroad, the bisexual James has begun a relationship with an American, the amoral Ned, who later follows him to London.
-Ned prises James out of Leonora's grasp, only to reject him for another lover.
+While abroad, the bisexual James has begun a relationship with an American, the amoral Ned, who returns with him to London.
+Ned prises James out of Leonora's grasp, only to engage with other partners then return to the States to escape the complications.
 James attempts a reconciliation with Leonora, but she refuses to give him a second opportunity to hurt her, and settles for the admiration of the less attractive Humphrey.

-As with all Pym's fiction, the novel contains many literary references, notably to works by Keats, John Milton and Henry James.
+Like all Pym's fiction, the novel contains many literary references, notably to works by Keats, John Milton and Henry James.